Quest-Labs-INC/quest-dashboard-starter-template/README.md

-# SAAS Dashboard Template Guide
+# SAAS GPT Guide

-Welcome to our SAAS template!
+Welcome to our SAAS GPT!
 This guide will walk you through the steps to fork and set up your own website with minimal changes.
 Our template is designed to be easy to use and customizable to suit your needs.

 ## Getting Started

 ### Step 1: Fork from Github
-- Fork the SAAS template from our Github repository.
+- Fork the SAAS GPT from our Github repository.
 - Open the forked repository in your preferred Integrated Development Environment (IDE).

 ### Step 2: Setting up Credentials